 In a 2018 clinical trial, this treatment method reduced knee arthritis pain.
 Subjects experienced no adverse effects other than pain at the injection site.

-Foot and ankle pain is one of the most common health complains among all age groups.
+Foot and ankle pain is one of the most common health complaints among all age groups.
 It can have a variety of causes, from osteoarthritis and inflammatory arthritis to connective tissue disorders.
 Sometimes, it results from prolonged sitting and other lifestyle factors.

 One way to ease the pain and restore your mobility is PRP therapy.